Lakers Forward Jared Dudley Comments On NBA’s Rumored Plans To Cancel 2019-20 Season

-Following reports suggesting that the NBA is planning to cancel the remainder of the 2019-20 season in the aftermath of a similar decision from the Chinese Basketball Association, Los Angeles Lakers reserve forward Jared Dudley spoke out about the issue, assuring fans that the league likely won’t make such a decision before the start of the summer.
+Following reports suggesting that the NBA is planning to cancel the remainder of the 2019-20 season in the aftermath of a similar decision from the Chinese Basketball Association, Los Angeles Lakers reserve forward Jared Dudley spoke out about the issue.
+He assured fans that the league likely won’t make such a decision before the start of the summer.

 As documented by ClutchPoints, Dudley took to Twitter on Friday night, retweeting a story from Bleacher Report that discussed the rumor in depth.
 While ESPN’s Brian Windhorst reported earlier that day that there is a “significant amount of pessimism” among league and team officials regarding the fate of the 2019-20 season, Dudley wrote that the NBA likely won’t make a decision before June 1 as there’s “too much money at stake.”